graphql-rust/graphql-client/graphql_client_cli/README.md

     -d, --deprecation-strategy <deprecation_strategy>
             You can choose deprecation strategy from allow, deny, or warn.
 Default value is warn.

+    -m, --module_visibility <module_visibility>
+            You can choose module and target struct visibility from pub and private.
+Default value is pub.

     -o, --selected-operation <selected_operation>
             Name of target query.
 If you don't set this parameter, cli generate all queries in query file.